JGarciaOrju/JGarciaOrju/README.md

 <p align="left">
 🎓 Ninth-semester systems engineering student.

-💻 Currently looking for a position to gain experience as a web developer.
+💻 Currently looking for a position to gain more experience as developer.

 📝 Roles in the field: Developer, Frontend, Backend, Programmer, Ingenious, Leader, Clever, Capable.